-[5.4] Sampling Tube Installation for Ducts Greater Than 11⁄2 Feet Wide
+[5.4] Sampling Tube Installation of Ducts Greater Than $1\frac{1}{2}$ Feet Wide

 The sampling tube is identified by a series of air inlet holes on the tube.
-A plastic tube is included for ducts up to 18 in width.
+One plastic tube is included for ducts up to 18" in width.
 All other lengths must be purchased separately.
 Order the correct length, as specified in Table 1, for width of the duct where it will be installed.
-It is recommended that the sampling tube length extend at least two-thirds across the duct width for optimal performance.
+It is recommended that the sampling tube length extend at least $^2/3$ " across the duct width for optimal performance.
 The exhaust tube is molded onto the base of the duct housing, and the A2440-00 Exhaust Tube Extension is available as an accessory in those cases where the molded exhaust port does not extend at least 2 inches into the duct.